artefactual/archivematica-docs/user-manual/ingest/ingest.rst

 Reingest AIP
 ------------

-In Archivematica, AIP reingest is supported for the purpose of adding metadata and normalizing for access.
+In Archivematica, AIP reingest is supported for three purposes: adding/updating descriptive and/or rights metadata, normalizing for access, or full re-ingest which re-runs all major micro-services.
 There are three methods of starting AIP reingest: through the dashboard, through the Storage Service, or through the API.

+.. _reingest-dashboard:

 Dashboard
 =========

 1. In the Archival Storage tab, find the AIP you wish to reingest by searching or browsing.
-Click on Reingest
+Click on the name of the AIP or View to open that AIP's view page.
+Under Actions, click on Re-ingest.

 .. image:: images/storage_reingest.*
    :align: center
    :width: 80%
    :alt: Click on reingest beside the AIP

-2. Choose if you wish to reingest the metadata only, or reingest the metadata and objects.
+2. Choose if you wish to perform a metadata re-ingest, a partial re-ingest (which sends the AIP to the beginning of Ingest to re-normalize for Access and update the metadata if desired) or a full re-ingest (which sends the AIP to the beginning of transfer and re-runs all major micro-services, including re-normalization for preservation if desired).

+2a.
+If performing full re-ingest, enter the name of the processing configuration you wish to use.
+To add new processing configurations, see :ref:`Processing configuration <dashboard-processing>`.

+Full re-ingest can also be used to update the metadata, and re-normalize for access.

 .. image:: images/reingest_type.*
    :align: center
    :width: 80%
-   :alt: Choose type of reingest
+   :alt: Choose type of reingest and name of processing configuration

-Click on Re-ingest package.
+Click on Re-ingest.
 Archivematica will tell you that the AIP has been sent to the pipeline for reingest.

 .. note::